Are you ashamed of feeling ashamed?

 Shame makes you feel like running away and hiding rather than defending yourself.
 Unlike humiliation, shame doesn’t have to be felt in the public too.
 You might feel shame even when no one is criticizing you.

-Direct Shaming from Others
+Direct Shaming from Others in Childhood

 When we were young, we derived our sense of self from the people around us.
 If your parents or caretakers have been shaming you since young, it’s likely you will feel ashamed of yourself growing up too.